 You can get it:

 Here for the UK and worldwide (£9.50) – this is the link for the excellent Stanfords travel bookshop and they ship worldwide for those of you living elsewhere.

-The map – number 924 in IGN's extensive catalogue if you're ever needing to seearch for it – features all current official long-distance bike routes and green way paths in the country, including all the EuroVelo routes in France and the many smaller greenway routes that criss-cross the country.
+The map – number 924 in IGN's extensive catalogue if you're ever needing to search for it – features all current official long-distance bike routes and greenway paths in the country, including all the EuroVelo routes in France and the many smaller greenway routes that criss-cross the country.

 The map shows the official number of each bike route and how it interacts with main roads.
 It also marks the type of surface the route uses.

 It's also interactive in that it includes reference codes so that maps for each of the individual sections can be downloaded in more detail from the IGN website.
 These codes are called QR codes.

 IGN have essentially taken their ridiculously detailed road map of France and overlaid bike routes, railway stations, and brief descriptions of selected trails.

 It's worth noting also that it's possible to download individual sections of regular IGN maps by going to the website, choosing the type of map you want and then zooming into the locality you're after.